 Most adults do not require extractions and with some cooperation using rubber bands can correct most problems.
 Adults of all ages are having treatment; you are never too old to consider improving your smile.

-Please schedule an appointment with Dr. Davis for a complementary examination to find out what orthodontic treatment can do for you.
+Call us to schedule your appointment for a complementary examination to find out what orthodontic treatment can do for you.

 We look forward to serving you.